-There are various levels of education that can help you land a job in technology.
-Whether you have an IT certification or an associate degree under your belt, you’ve acquired the necessary knowledge to be successful in your current position.
-But if you’re still lacking some of the IT management skills mentioned above, it may be necessary to advance your education as well.
+Various levels of education can help you land a job in technology; maybe you already have a degree, or maybe you don’t.
+You’ve gotten this far already and have acquired the necessary knowledge to succeed in your current position, but to stand out among the crowd, it may be necessary to advance your education as well.

-Our analysis of IT management job postings revealed that 92 percent of employers prefer candidates to have at least a bachelor’s degree.
-The most common educational option for these professionals is a degree in IT management.
+Our analysis of IT management job postings revealed that 94 percent of employers prefer candidates to have at least a Bachelor’s degree.2 One way to meet that demand is to earn a Bachelor’s degree in IT Management.

-A typical IT management degree program will provide you with a blend of technical and business skills that will help you develop and manage IT solutions across multiple industries.
-Students will also become familiar with the latest IT trends—such as cloud computing, virtualization and risk mitigation.
+The Rasmussen University IT Management degree program will provide you with a blend of technical and business skills that will help you develop and manage IT solutions across multiple industries.
+Students will also develop a strong knowledge of the latest IT trends—such as cloud computing, virtualization and risk mitigation.

-Here are a few examples of common IT management courses that will help prime you for success:
+Here are a few examples of the IT management courses at Rasmussen University that will help prime you for success: